La Jolla is the jewel of San Diego, with rugged coastline and enchanting, sandy coves.

 7. Eat and shop at charming La Jolla Village.

-Stop for lunch at trendy mexican restaurant Puesto La Jolla, or brunch at Cove House or Herringbone La Jolla.
+Stop for lunch at trendy mexican restaurant Puesto La Jolla, or brunch at Cove House.
 The main retail/restaurant area is along Prospect Street, Girard Avenue and Wall Street.

 8. Experience glamorous Old Hollywood at the Valencia Hotel.